 But don’t panic!
-We’ve created this handy little guide to help you through each step of the process.
-Here we go…
+We’ve created this handy little guide to help you through each step of the process:

 1. Narrow down your universities

-By now you may have been researching which program(s) you are the most interested in and which universities offer those programs.
+By now you may have been researching which program(s) you are most interested in and which universities offer those programs.
 But, there is a lot more that goes into choosing which university is going to be the right fit for you.
-You don’t need to have narrowed it down to just one at this point but we do recommend only applying to a maximum of five universities.
+You don’t need to have narrowed it down to just one at this point, but we do recommend applying to a maximum of five universities.

-Your university experience is going to be about so much more than just academics, so try and picture what you would like the next four years of your life to look like and find the university that fits that vision.
+Your university experience is going to be about so much more than just academics, so try to picture what you would like the next few years of your life to look like and find the university that fits that vision.

-2. Take a virtual tour
+2. Take a tour

 3. Create a profile on the Ontario Universities' Application Centre (OUAC)

 If you haven't already, take a few minutes over the holiday break to set up your initial profile for OUAC.
-You don't have to apply at this point, but taking this step will mean that when you are ready to apply your profile will be set up and ready to go.
-This step only takes a few minutes because at this point they will only ask you for basic contact information.
+You don't have to apply at this point, but taking this step will mean that when you are ready to apply, your profile will be set up and ready to go.
+One less thing to worry about later on!

 4. Research scholarships

-The deadlines for application-based scholarships will come up really fast once you are back to school, so take some time (while you have it) over the break to research the scholarship opportunities at the universities you are interested in.
+The deadlines for application-based scholarships will come up really fast once you are back to school, so take some time—while you have it—over the break to research the scholarship opportunities at the universities you are interested in.

 5. Apply on OUAC